Ziping-Ye/Ziping-Ye.github.io/_pages/about.md

   - /about.html
 ---

+[Command: bundle exec jekyll serve]: #

-I am currently a graduate researcher at the [University of Pennsylvania][UPenn] [Department of Computer and Information Science (CIS)][UPenn CIS].
-I recently graduated from [Schreyer Honors College][SHC] at Penn State  where I was fortunate to work with Professors [Jinchao Xu][Jinchao Xu], [Syed Rafiul Hussain][Syed Rafiul Hussain] and [Shagufta Mehnaz][Shagufta Mehnaz].
+I am currently a graduate student in [Department of Computer and Information Science][UPenn CIS] at the [University of Pennsylvania][UPenn].

+In May 2023, I graduated from [Schreyer Honors College][SHC] at Penn State, where I was honored to serve as the College of Engineering [Student Marshal][CoE Student Marshal News] and received [Outstanding Undergraduate Research Achievement Award][Outstanding Undergraduate Research Achievement], recognizing my academic excellence, research accomplishments, and leadership.
+During my time at Penn State, I was fortunate enough to work with Professors [Jinchao Xu][Jinchao Xu], [Syed Rafiul Hussain][Syed Rafiul Hussain], and [Shagufta Mehnaz][Shagufta Mehnaz] on various research projects.

 # Research Interest
-My research interests center around machine learning and security.
 I am interested in developing fundamentally trustworthy machine learning, focusing on correctness, robustness, fairness, and interpretability with mathematical guarantees.
 I am also interested in applying machine learning techniques to solve security problems, such as intrusion and malware detection.

 Lately, I have been investigating the tension/tradeoff between different trustworthiness objectives (e.g., security, privacy, fairness, transparency).
 Specifially, I am studying